PikachuPenial/Titanmod/PATCHNOTES.md

 - Increased ADS time decrease to 50% (previously 25%)

 **>QOL & BUG FIXES**
+- Added interchangable map and gamemode votes, allowing players to now change which item they vote for during the voting period

 - Added a notification when entering spectator mode

 - Added the "sv_tm_matchvoting" ConVar that can forcefully enable/disable map and gamemode voting at the end of matches ((BROKEN FIX TOMORROW OR SMTH IM BORED OF DOING IT NOW))